alexs2112/TerminalHero/resources/dialog/examples.md

 Children leading to the node name of `"None"` will exit dialogue when the option is chosen

 If a node has their `text` as `"None"`, when this node is chosen it will fulfill any function calls and immediately exit dialogue.

+Encasing a word in colours defined in [colour.py](/main/colour.py) will colour that word.
+- Example: `"Hello, my name is :RED:World:RED:`